Sunday, May 29, 2016

 While this was just a small event, sure, I thought it was telling that lens scopes outnumbered everything else by at least two-to-one.
 I suppose the current incredibly reasonable prices for high quality imported Chinese ED scopes is what is tipping the table back in favor or refractors again.

 The CGEM is heavy enough that it is not exactly a pleasure to mount on its tripod, but it isn’t that bad, and when I know I will be able to leave it set up for a couple of days, not having to take it down and cart it home at the end of one evening, it doesn’t seem bad at all.
-Hermione only weights 11-pounds and easy to get on the CGEM and very steady on it.
+Hermione only weighs 11-pounds and is easy to get on the CGEM and very steady on it.
 What really made putting the telescope and tent canopy together more pleasant than usual?
 Temperatures in the lower 70s, something rare for us in May.
 I got all the other junk arranged under the EZ-Up and proceeded to the Lodge to get settled in my room.

 The Lodge features motel-like rooms that are clean but not exactly spacious.
 Nevertheless, Center management feels the need to cram a bunk bed AND a single bed into almost every one, and there’s not enough space left over for even a desk on which to put your laptop.
 The air-conditioners work, but are old and noisy and on their last legs.
 So, no, not up to the level of even a Days Inn, but a heck of a lot more comfortable and cleaner than the average star party chickie cabin for sure.
 I bring along a small folding aluminum camp table for the laptop, and I am good for a couple of days.

 What the Lodge lacks as far as rooms, it more than makes up for with its beautiful, modern-looking dining area.
-This part of the Lodge also features workable (if not hyper-speed) wi-fi and is where most folks hang out during the endless days.
+This part of the Lodge also features workable (if often torturously slow) wi-fi and is where most folks hang out during the endless days.
 What’s the biggest pain with a spring star party?
 The freaking Daylight Savings Time.
 It’s a long, weary old stretch from afternoon to eight p.m. when you can at least get your telescope aligned.
 I spent the hours before supper in the dining area Facebooking, Cloudy Nighting, and QRZ.com-ing.

 One thing that has made the wait for dark a little easier to take in past years has been lunch.
 That tends to break up the day a bit.
-Alas, the last couple of times it’s been two meals a day, breakfast at nine and an early (4 p.m.) supper, so the days do tend to drag badly.
+Alas, the last couple of times it’s been two meals a day, breakfast at nine and an early (4 p.m.) supper, so the days do tend to drag.

 |The dining room.|

-When supper came, I was reminded of one of the best things about DSSG—the food at Feliciana.
+When supper came, I was reminded of one of the best things about Deep South—the food at Feliciana.
 Thursday’s meal, brisket, was outstanding.
 No, I didn’t dare eat the mega-carb loaded baked potato casserole, but the excellent brisket and a large salad from the salad bar were more than enough to fortify me for the night to come.